tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 The next larger bfloat16 number is approximately 0.78% larger.

-If your entire model is in bfloat16 and you want to decrease the absolute value of the logprob by 0.5% in each individual GRPO iteration, you cannot might not be able to backpropagate the gradient.
+If your entire model is in bfloat16 and you want to decrease the absolute value of the logprob by 0.5% in each individual GRPO iteration, you might not be able to backpropagate the gradient.

-If you still plan to train with a fully bfloat16 model, you need make sure your logprobs actually move.
+If you still plan to train with a fully bfloat16 model, you need to make sure your logprobs actually move.

 I tried to train in float16 (5 bit exponent, 10 bit fraction) but the model will start throwing NaN outputs within one or two rounds of weight updates. float16 is not an option for training.